 What cream is best suited for making whipped ganache frosting?

-Following are the creams mostly commonly available
+The following are the creams that are most commonly available

 Heavy Cream (Thickened Cream): The fat content of heavy cream is more than 36%- 38%.
-It s smooth and dense due to its fat content and can be whipped into a stable form.
+It’s smooth and dense due to its fat content and can be whipped into a stable form.
 Heavy cream is perfect for making ganache.

 Double Cream: With a fat content of about 48%, double cream is the richest in terms of flavor and mouthfeel.
 Due to its fat content, it is easily overwhipped and turned into butter.
 It is versatile enough to add to many recipes, including desserts like Trifle, etc. Not used for this recipe.